bnossum/midgetv/sw/hwexamples/autobaud/README.md

 As written in 'C' we __nearly__ get 115200 bps with a 12 MHz clock.
 Timing for detection of what bitrate to use succeed up to 115200 bps:

-The autobaud character is '?', 0x3F, bitpattern on the line:
+The preferred autobaud character is '?', 0x3F, bitpattern on the line:
 ```
 ___------------------______---
 S  0  1  2  3  4  5  6  7  F